 Polignano a Mare

 Polignano a Mare, located in the province of Bari, Southern Italy, is perched on limestone cliffs overlooking a crystal clear azure sea.
-The historic old town is supposed to be one of the most important ancient settlements in Apulia, and features a maze of houses and narrow alleyways, as well as many panoramic terraces offering views of the Adriatic Sea.
-Along with its rich history, Polignano a Mare is known for being home to world-class cliff diving, and has previously hosted the Red Bull diving competition.
+The historic old town is supposed to be one of the most important ancient settlements in Apulia.
+It features a maze of houses and narrow alleyways, as well as many panoramic terraces offering views of the Adriatic Sea.
+Along with its rich history, Polignano a Mare is known for being home to world-class cliff diving.
+Due to this, it has previously hosted the Red Bull diving competition.

 Nature Reserve of Punta Aderci

 The Natural Reserve of Punta Aderci is a protected natural area of Abruzzo, classified in 1998.
 Covering 2.85 square kilometres it includes the entire city of Vasto.
 It stretches along the Adriatic coast from the Port and further up to the mouth of the river Sinello.
 The reserve includes beautiful vineyards, olive groves and landscapes.
 However, the most interesting spot is the beach of Punta Penna.

 Torre dell’Orso is one of the bathing beaches of Melendugno in south-east Italy.
 The town lays in the Italian province of Lecce in the Apulia region and is known for its seaside resorts.
 In addition to Torre dell’Orso, the beaches of Roca Vecchia, San Foca, and Torre Sant’Andrea are well worth checking out.
 They have been rewarded with the Blue Flag due to their exceptional water quality.